 Dr. DeJesus became a Fellow of the American College of Physicians (FACP) in 1996, and a Fellow for the Infectious Disease Society (FIDSA) in 2012.
 He has been a member of the HIV Medical Association since 1997, and has served on their National Board of Directors.
 In addition he held a faculty position at the American Academy of HIV Medicine (AAHIVM) initiating their nationwide credentialing process for HIV Specialists in 2003.
 He currently holds a faculty appointment at the University of Central Florida School of Medicine in Orlando, Florida.

 Since 1993, Dr. DeJesus has devoted most of his time caring for HIV and hepatitis infected patients.
 He is the Principal Investigator for the OIC research department, where he oversees the conduction of multiple Phase I-IV clinical trials, mainly designed to improve prevention, management and treatment of various infectious conditions in search for a cure.
-He has worked on NIH and DAIDS HIV treatment strategies and vaccine studies.
-He is also an advisor to the Research/Development divisions for private pharmaceutical companies with their creation of new study concepts.
+He has worked on NIH and DAIDS HIV treatment strategies and HIV vaccine studies.
+He is also an adviser to the Research/Development divisions for private pharmaceutical companies with their creation of new study concepts.

 In these capacities, he has presented multiple study results in major international conferences such as AIDS World Conference, International AIDS Society Conference (IAS), Interscience Conference on Antimicrobial Agents and Chemotherapy (ICCAC) and the Conference on Retroviruses and Opportunistic Infections (CROI).
 As a renowned public educator, he has been a guest speaker in several annual conferences including the Infectious Disease Week, the European AIDS Conference, the Canadian Conference on HIV/AIDS Research, Spain GESIDA Congress, and the HIV Drug Therapy in the Americas, among others.
 In addition he has participated in multiple forums and has been invited to present at several medical centers around the country, including Clinical Faculty Ground Rounds at The Cleveland Clinic and Cornell University Medical School; contributing to the HIV, hepatitis, and ID training of physicians around the US and abroad.